An Overview of External Tests and Examinations in the International Section

 Physics or Global Perspectives

 The IGCSE certificate is a group award and students who pass each subject will receive a certificate for the subject and those who pass seven subjects will receive the group certificate.

 In Years 12 & 13, the students follow the Cambridge International AS and A2 Level Courses.
 These are studied in two parts.
 In Year 12, students complete up to four subjects at the Cambridge International AS Level.
 In the following year, students in Year 13 select three of these subjects to complete the Cambridge International A2 Level.

 The subjects are:

 - English Literature

 - Physics or Psychology

 - Chemistry or Media Studies

-- Biology or Economics or Art and Design
+- Biology or Business or Art and Design

 Parents and students are advised to go to the webpage below where very detailed information on the A Levels has been prepared by Cambridge University.